dpplweb/dppl-content/_posts/roberta/0601-01-01-get-a-library-card.md

 ##Need to Know More?

-You can call the first floor registration desk at 847-376-2788 with questions about using your library card, or email our Help Line.
-Here's a list of what we have in our collection and for how long you can check it out.
-Remember, our online catalog is available 24 hours a day!
+You can call the first floor registration desk at 847-376-2788 with questions about using your library card, or [email our Help Line](help email or contact page).
+Here's a [list of what we have in our collection](link to loan policies) and for how long you can check it out.
+Remember, [our online catalog](link to MyCatalog)is available 24 hours a day!